Actions

 Save shell commands and agent prompts as reusable templates.
 Run them in any workspace from the toolbar.

-Multiply your output without multiplying your attention.
+Keep agent work visible, organized, and easy to manage.
 Launch agents in isolated git worktrees.
 Monitor every agent at a glance.
 Browse, edit, diff, ship.
 Run multiple coding agents at once.
 Isolated worktrees, visible progress.
 Review, edit, ship.

 First-class support for every major CLI agent